-NEW FOR 2022: During the entry process, coaches do not have to assign contestants to teams.
+During the entry process, coaches do not have to assign contestants to teams.
 Contestant information will be entered and teams designated at contest check-in.
+Please enter all contestants that you wish to be eligible to participate on a team at a Regional Contest.
 Individual contestants may only compete on ONE team, and teams advancing to the State Contest must consist of the same contestants that competed on that team at the Regional event.
+There are no substitutions allowed prior to or at the State Contest.

 The winning team at the State Contest and the individuals who comprise that team are no longer eligible to compete in Virginia, Regional or State, youth cattle working events.
+The eligibility of that Team AND the Individuals who comprised that team is no longer valid.